Contributing to development

 Assign yourself and anyone else who will actually commit changes to the PR branch, or be actively involved in discussing/designing the code.

 Include a longer description of the design, or any changes whose purpose is not clear by inspecting code.

-Put “WIP:” or the construction sign Unicode character (🚧) at the start of the PR title to indicate “work in progress” while you continue to add commits; or use GitHub’s ‘draft’ pull requests.
+Put “WIP:” or the construction sign Unicode character (🚧) at the start of the PR title to indicate “work in progress” while you continue to add commits; or use GitHub’s ‘draft’ pull requests feature.
 This is good development practice: it ensures the automatic checks pass as you add to the code on your branch.

 MESSAGEix has several kinds of automatic, or continuous integration, checks:

 The CLA Assistant ensures you have signed the Contributor License Agreement (text below).
 All contributors are required to sign the CLA before any pull request can be reviewed.
 This ensures that all future users can benefit from your contribution, and that your contributions do not infringe on anyone else’s rights.